nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 | *TOTAL* | 250 ? |

-30 grams seems amazingly low weight compared even to the mini butane burner, but doesn't include fuel or any kind of windshield or trivet to place your pot on, and without those the stove isn't usable.
+30 grams seems amazingly low weight compared even to the mini butane burner, but doesn't include a lighter or fuel or any kind of windshield or trivet to place your pot on, and without those the stove isn't usable.
 I forgot to order a trivet for it, so that's on its way.
-For test purposes, I made a trivet/windshield out of a Milo can but it's not very portable.
+For test purposes, I made a trivet/windshield out of a Milo can which is efficient but not very portable.

 ![alcohol burner in milo can shield](img/milo.jpg)